pabloprf/PORTALS-tutorial/docs/source/getting_started.rst

       pip3 install -e .[graphics,optimization,omfit] --user

-   However, this installation may fail depending on what sudo permissions you have in the machine.
+   However, this installation may fail depending on what sudo permissions you have in the machine (or, in particular, omfit will fail if no fortran compiler is found).
 These three sub-sets of packages are not required for standard use of PORTALS, but they are recommended to fully exploit what PORTALS can do.

 User configuration